- The RSI is an indicator that measures the momentum and rate of speed at which the price of an asset is moving at.

 The RSI crypto indicator is used in the crypto, stock, forex, and other financial markets.
 The RSI crypto indicator is available for free for all traders on Phemex.
 Scroll below for demonstrations on how to use it to place successful trades.

-What is RSI?
+What Is RSI?

-The core of this indicator is based on the average upward price change vs the average downward price change for a given period of time.
+The core of this indicator is based on the average upward price change vs. the average downward price change for a given period of time.

 ‘RS’, or Relative Strength, is the Average of ‘N’ closes upward divided by the average of ‘N’ closes down.
 This value is then indexed to 100 by using the following formula.

 The RSI formula used in the Phemex RSI indicator

 This leaves us with a value that fluctuates between 0-100.
 For this reason, this indicator is known as an “oscillator.”